steveire/CMake/Help/manual/cmake-metadata-generation.7.rst

 ``OBJECT_LIBRARY``, ``EXECUTABLE`` and ``UTILITY``:

 ``backtrace``
-  A list of buildsystem file paths and line numbers which show the path to the line of code which specifies the target.
+  A list of objects containing file paths and line numbers which show the path to the line of code which specifies the target.

 The following properties may be expected to be present for targets of type ``STATIC_LIBRARY``, ``SHARED_LIBRARY``, ``MODULE_LIBRARY``, and